 The pelvic floor

 If the pelvic floor is pressured, in combination with a too high overall muscle tension, it often happens that the orgasm comes too early.
-The more a fanatical attempt is made to delay the ejaculation, the more muscle tension, the quicker the orgasm.
+The harder you try to delay the ejaculation, the more muscle tension, the quicker the orgasm.
 Learning to recognize stress-relaxation and learning to control the pelvic floor is a tool to gain better control over the timing of an orgasm.
 Communication with the partner and understanding of the partner are also very important.